 The home may still be treated as a workplace under the objective test above.
 If so, trips between home and any other workplace in respect of the same employment will be allowable.

 Full tax relief can be given for travel and subsistence costs but there are borderline situations.

-If you are an employer in the Berkshire area we can help you to decide whether an employee can be paid expense payments which are covered by tax relief and do not result in a taxable benefit.
+If you are an employer in the Reading area we can help you to decide whether an employee can be paid expense payments which are covered by tax relief and do not result in a taxable benefit.